Arturhenrq/Python-for-Data-Science/README.md

 # Python for Data Science
- Project with Python for data science
+ Project with Python for data science.
 This is my first Python project made to study data science.